Join the rewards club for food lovers and unlock rewards

 You guessed it, our friend Jesus.
 The holly is meant to represent the crown of thorns Jesus wore on the cross before his resurrection at Easter.
 So the time of year is a little confusing given we’re mixing up Easter and Christmas, but we’re willing to let it slide because we’re fans of this spiky decoration tradition.

 Would rather leave the cooking up to someone else?
 Us too.
-Here are our favourite restaurants in London open on Christmas Day
+Discover our favourite restaurants in London open on Christmas Day.
+Or if you still have questions you want answered, check out our guide all about why we eat turkey at Christmas

 Join SquareMeal Rewards